sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 While a dynamic analysis is certainly interesting and useful, it's difficult to analyze certain memory bugs such as memory leaks, since they cannot be detected until the program terminates.
 In addition, a dynamic analysis can only check individual executions of a program, and therefore might miss bugs with programs that have a large number of inputs.

 A static analysis that uses some sort of use-def chain would be another interesting way to triage these vulnerabilities, and would relax much of the overhead that our method produces.
-In addition, it would be able to analyze all possible execution paths at once, and therefore complete a more 'sound' analysis of the various bugs that may be present in the program.
+In addition, it would be able to analyze all possible execution paths at once, and therefore complete a more "sound" analysis of the various bugs that may be present in the program.

 The code for MemPass can be found here: https://github.com/splashofcrimson/memPass